lumpy skin disease

 Hosts/Species AffectedTop of page

 The first LSD outbreak in Kenya was at a farm where there was a concurrent outbreak of sheep pox (Burdin, 1959).
 The possibility was raised that there may have been a change in the host affinity of the virus and that it may have crossed from sheep and goats to infect the cattle.
-Certainly, the lesions of LSD and of KSGP are identical in the different species, and the viruses are the same in all characteristics.
-This has recently been confirmed by DNA fingerprinting of the Kenya sheep and goat pox and LSD viruses (Black et al., 1986; Gershon and Black, 1988).
+Certainly, the lesions of LSD and Kenyan sheep and goat pox (KSGP) are identical in the different species, and the viruses are the same in all characteristics.
+This has been confirmed by DNA fingerprinting of the KSGP and LSD viruses (Black et al., 1986; Gershon and Black, 1988).
 They are indistinguishable by most laboratory test systems.
 The possibility that cross infection may have occurred cannot be denied.
 However it must be noted that for 40 years, LSD has occurred in cattle held in close contact with sheep and goats, and sheep and goat pox has occurred in these animals held together with cattle.
 No cross infection has ever been encountered or manifested by the development of lesions or sero-conversions in the other species.
 In South Africa where LSD occurs in cattle and where there are 40 million sheep, sheep and goat pox does not exist.

 multisystemic diseases of large ruminants